carboncoop/FlexibilityAssessment/tests/readme.md

 # To run the tests
-To run all the tests, in the command line `php artisan dusk` To run a specific test file: `php artisan dusk tests/Browser/TheTestFile.php` To run a specific test in a test file: `php artisan dusk--filter theTest`
+To run all the tests, in the command line `php artisan dusk` To run a specific test file: `php artisan dusk tests/Browser/TheTestFile.php` To run a specific test in a test file: `php artisan dusk --filter theTest`